waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Items: 3 Super Repels.
 - PC Box 1: RICOTTA, CINNABAR, VORTEX, INTERCEPT, ROCKY, EGG, XFDW, FRITTATA, SHUCKIE, Blarney.

+# Menu Navigation & Fly Map Defaults
+- Olivine City: FLY cursor defaults to New Bark Town.
+- Reset Strategy: Press Start, then Up 7 times to reach the top of the menu (POKEDEX), then Down 1 to reach POKEMON.
+- Verification: Always check Game State Map ID and City before using navigate_fly_map.
+- Clear Screen: Always press B multiple times to ensure no dialogue or menu is active before starting a sequence.

 # Error Analysis & Lessons
-- Menu Navigation: Always clear screen text with B before starting a menu sequence.
-- Fly Map: Verify current city in Game State before calling navigate_fly_map.
+- Hallucination Warning: Do not trust memory for coordinates.
+Use item_locator_agent.
+- Stagnation: 30 turns lost to menu fumbling in Olivine City.
+Use the "Up" reset strategy to break loops.
 - Roaming Tracking: Suicune moves every time the player crosses a map boundary.
 Pokedex checks are snapshots.
-- Olivine City: FLY cursor defaults to New Bark Town.